M-Fly-Aero-Design/fs-starter-project-2526/README.md

    git checkout -b <your-uniqname>
    ```

-3. Make your changes (By following the TODO below this readme.)
+3. Make your changes (By following the TODO below this README.)
+4.
    Complete the TODO in ops.py by adding your home location and 4 nearby waypoints.

-4. Commit your changes
+5. Commit your changes
    ```
    git add ops.py
    git commit -m "Added waypoints for <your-uniqname>"
    ```

-5. Push your branch
+6. Push your branch
    ```
    git push origin <your-uniqname>
    ```

-6. Create a Pull Request (PR)
+7. Create a Pull Request (PR)

    Go to the GitHub repository in your browser.
 You should see a prompt to create a PR for your new branch.
 Title your PR: "Waypoints - <your-uniqname>"
    and submit your PR for review.